sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-offline-app/cp-mobile-dev-kit-offline-app.md

     >You can also open the MDK web application by accessing its URL in *CF* from `.project.json` file.
     <!-- border -->![MDK](img-5.4.png)

-    You will see the **Main** page (with **Logout** option at bottom of the page) and application data service will be initialized. **Since you selected the Base template during the project creation, which generated this empty page without any UI controls on it.
+    You will see the **Main** page and a user menu on the top right corner.
+The application data service will be initialized. **Since you selected the Base template during the project creation, which generated this empty page without any UI controls on it.
 In next tutorials, you will add some UI controls to this page and create more pages.**

     <!-- border -->![MDK](img-5.5.png)